multiversx/mx-docs/docs/validators/node-databases.md

 ```

-When starting a node, if databases exist, it will try to start with the state fetched from the storage.
+Nodes will fetch the state from an existing database if one is detected during the startup process.
 If it does not match
 the current network height, it will sync the rest of the data from the network, until fully synced.

 ## **Starting a node with existent databases**